 The road to Hana may not be long, but damn, there is a lot to see!

-It’s rather quiet come sundown and certainly not as touristy as other parts of Maui.
+It’s rather quiet come sundown and certainly not as touristy as some other places people might stay in Maui.
 Nearby, Hamoa Beach is a good place to hit on your first morning in Hana.

 My favorite beaches within a reasonable distance to Hana are Waianapanapa State Park, Black Sand Beach, Red Sand Beach, and Kaihalulu Beach.

-The Hana Lave Tube is worth seeing too, so long as you go right when the entrance opens ( at10:30 am; that’s Hawaiian time for you).
+The Hana Lava Tube is worth seeing too, so long as you go right when the entrance opens (at 10:30 am; that’s Hawaiian time for you).

 Places to Visit in Oahu

 Surfing culture may be ingrained deeply in every inhabited island in Hawaii, but on the North Shore of Oahu, surfing is life.
-Legendary surfers have come up in their surfing prime in Oahu.
+So if you’re at all interested in surfing, you’re going to want to stay in Oahu.

 In addition to surfing, Oahu is home to the Hawaii state capital, Honolulu.
 For me, Honolulu was not impressive, but also I don’t have the extra money in my budget to take advantage of everything on offer there.